• Home

 Be a Great Listener

-• Taking notes as your client is speaking.
+• Taking notes as your client is speaking, and

 Be Organized

-When you begin your counseling ministry it will be important not to take on too much.
-This means not overscheduling yourself with too many sessions and having plenty of down time to take care of yourself.
-Maintaining a healthy diet, getting plenty of sleep, exercising, spending time with your family, reading your Bible, and so on will be essential disciplines for you.
+Balance and boundaries are important to cultivate as a counselor.
+Maintaining a healthy diet and lifestyle, exercising, getting plenty of rest, spending time with loved ones, studying the Bible, and so on are essential disciplines for full-time counselors.
+This includes not over-scheduling yourself with too many clients and having plenty of down time to take care of yourself.
+For this reason, it is recommended that you book no more than 4 clients per day (or less, if needed).
 As a counselor, you need to give out of an abundance of what you have, not what you don't have.
 If you can't care for yourself, then you won't be able to care well for others.
-Balance and boundaries are important to cultivate as a counselor.
-In other words, you will need to "walk the walk".
-To encourage others to practice self-care and to love themselves, you first will need to have this in place.
+In other words, you need to "walk the walk".
+To encourage others to love themselves well, have healthy boundaries, and practice self-care, you will need to have this in place for yourself first.

 Pull From Your Life Experience